 Lead Times and Delays

-Long lead times and delays by
+Long lead times and delays by overseas die

 may not be possible.

 Now - Get Products Later - Regardless of Quality

-Advance payment requirements
+Advance payment requirements are

 bad.
 Bad luck.
 They're yours now.

-Back to the U.S.
+Bringing Manufacturing Back to the U.S.

-many cost saving benefits include:
+cost saving benefits of die casting in the USA include:

 time to market for new products

-Faster response time to deliver products
+response time to deliver products

 intellectual property, copyright, trademark infringement risks

 including counterfeit products

 international travel costs

-Made in America news story: Click Here
+Watch this Made in America news

 An American Die Casting Company